AntKing12/EmbeddedSystem/README.md

 This change was passed onto the filtering code and the signal was now filtering correctly confirming that pa_0 was not reading a signal.

 # Results
-Testing was done using oscilliscopes and comparing the output of the filter to the matla
+Testing was done using oscilliscopes and comparing the output of the filter to the matlab model to view if the real world results matched expected values.